Ritholtz Wealth Management Makes New $228,000 Investment in Intuit Inc. (NASDAQ:INTU)

 Intuit (NASDAQ:INTU) last posted its quarterly earnings results on Tuesday, August 25th.
 The software maker reported $1.81 EPS for the quarter, beating the Zacks’ consensus estimate of $0.86 by $0.95.
 The business had revenue of $1.80 billion during the quarter, compared to the consensus estimate of $1.57 billion.
 Intuit had a return on equity of 40.79% and a net margin of 23.78%.
 Intuit’s revenue for the quarter was up 81.1% compared to the same quarter last year.
 During the same quarter in the previous year, the firm earned ($0.09) earnings per share.
 As a group, research analysts anticipate that Intuit Inc. will post 7.11 earnings per share for the current year.

-The business also recently declared a quarterly dividend, which was paid on Monday, October 19th.
-Investors of record on Monday, October 12th were paid a $0.59 dividend.
-This represents a $2.36 dividend on an annualized basis and a yield of 0.72%.
+The firm also recently announced a quarterly dividend, which was paid on Monday, October 19th.
+Shareholders of record on Monday, October 12th were paid a dividend of $0.59 per share.
+This is an increase from Intuit’s previous quarterly dividend of $0.53.
 The ex-dividend date was Thursday, October 8th.
-This is an increase from Intuit’s previous quarterly dividend of $0.53.
-Intuit’s payout ratio is 35.98%.
+This represents a $2.36 annualized dividend and a yield of 0.72%.
+Intuit’s payout ratio is presently 35.98%.

 Intuit Company Profile